abhinavuser/image-segmentation/README.md

-# Samsung-Prism: Interactive Image Segmentation & Annotation Suite
+# Samsung-Prism: Interactive Image Segmentation & Annotation

-Samsung-Prism is a comprehensive toolkit for interactive image segmentation, annotation, and video object tracking.
+This is a comprehensive toolkit for interactive image segmentation, annotation, and video object tracking.
 It combines modern deep learning models (RITM, XMem) with a user-friendly web interface and powerful Python utilities for mask/JSON conversion and dataset management.

 ---